The IDFA DocLab Open Call for Festival Commissions 2022 is now closed.

-IDFA DocLab is supported by the Ministry of Economic Affairs and Climate Policy of the Netherlands, CLICKNL, Gieskes-Strijbis Fonds, Netherlands Film Fund, Flanders Audiovisual Fund, VIVE, VIVEPORT, and Special Friends+.
+IDFA DocLab is supported by the Ministry of Economic Affairs and Climate Policy of the Netherlands, CLICKNL, Gieskes-Strijbis Fonds, Netherlands Film Fund, and IDFA Special Friends+.

-DocLab research collaboration partners are MIT Open Documentary Lab, Beeld & Geluid, ARTIS-Planetarium, CreativeXR, Diversion cinema, Het Nieuwe Instituut, National Film Board of Canada, POPKRAFT, The Immersive Storytelling Studio (National Theatre), Submarine Channel, and Tolhuistuin.
+DocLab research collaboration partners include MIT Open Documentary Lab, Beeld & Geluid, ARTIS-Planetarium, Diversion cinema, National Film Board of Canada, POPKRAFT, Cie Gilles Jobin, The Immersive Storytelling Studio (National Theatre) and Flemish Cultural Center de Brakke Grond.